Multi-Winner Voting with Approval Preferences: Cohesive Groups

-In contrast, the two sequential variants of PAV do not satisfy EJR: both seq-PAV and rev-seq-PAV fail even the much weaker justified representation axiom mentioned below~\cite{justifiedRepresentation,aziz2017note}.
+In contrast to PAV, the two sequential variants of PAV, seq-PAV and rev-seq-PAV, do not satisfy EJR.
 However, the proportionality guarantees of \Cref{thm:prop-of-pav} also hold for a local-search variant of PAV~\citep{AEHLSS18}, which---in contrast to PAV itself---runs in polynomial time.
 Thus, EJR and a proportionality degree of $\ell-1$ are achievable in polynomial time. \citet{AEHLSS18} also construct a second polynomial-time computable (but rather involved) rule that satisfies EJR.
-More recently, \citet{pet-sko:laminar} proved that Rule X satisfies EJR, which is also computable in polynomial time.
-Among the rules introduced in \Cref{sec:abc_rules}, PAV and Rule~X are the only ones that satisfy EJR.
-An overview of the proportionality degree of rules can be found in \Cref{tab:proportionaliy_summary}.
+More recently, \citet{pet-sko:laminar} prove that the Method of Equal Shares, which is also computable in polynomial time, satisfies EJR.
+Among the rules introduced in \Cref{sec:abc_rules}, PAV and the Method of Equal Shares are the only ones that satisfy EJR.
+An overview of the proportionality degree of rules can be found in \Cref{tab:proportionality_summary}.

-Let us consider two other, strictly weaker properties than EJR, which have been considered in the literature.
+Let us now consider two properties that are weaker than EJR.

-\begin{definition}[Proportional justified representation, PJR~\citep{pjr17}] An ABC rule $\calR$ satisfies \emph{proportional justified representation (PJR)} if for each election $E = (A, k)$, each winning committee $W \in \calR(E)$, and each $\ell$-cohesive group of voters $V$ it holds that $\bigcup_{i\in V} |A(i) \cap W| \geq \ell$. \end{definition}
+\begin{definition}[Proportional justified representation, PJR~\citep{pjr17}] An ABC rule $\calR$ satisfies \emph{proportional justified representation (PJR)} if for each election $E = (A, k)$, each winning committee $W \in \calR(E)$, and each $\ell$-cohesive group of voters $V$ it holds that $\left| W\cap \left(\bigcup_{i\in V} A(i) \right)\right| \geq \ell$. \end{definition}

-\begin{definition}[Justified representation, JR~\citep{justifiedRepresentation}] An ABC rule $\calR$ satisfies \emph{justified representation (JR)} if for each election $E = (A, k)$, each $W \in \calR(E)$, and each $1$-cohesive group of voters $V$ there exists a voter $v\in V$ who is represented by at least one member of~$W$. \end{definition}
+\begin{definition}[Justified representation, JR~\citep{justifiedRepresentation}] An ABC rule $\calR$ satisfies \emph{justified representation (JR)} if for each election $E = (A, k)$, each $W \in \calR(E)$, and each $1$-cohesive group of voters $V$ there exists a voter $i\in V$ who is represented by at least one member of~$W$, i.e., $\left| W\cap A(i) \right| \geq 1$. \end{definition}